berfinkavsut/pmsd2023-hera-mi-dbt/README.md

 ## Image Processing

+[Fiji](https://imagej.net/software/fiji/) was used to process and analyze the DBT slice images while working on image processing techniques.
+Additionally, [Weasis](https://weasis.org/en/), which is a software program for medical image visualization and analysis, was used to read the DICOM files.

 ### Slab Generation Techniques

 Three different slabbing techniques were implemented for the image processing of DBT: maximum intensity projection (MIP), average intensity projection (AIP), and softMIP [2].